gmihaila/gmihaila.github.io/docs/markdown/resume/resume.md

 ### **Data Scientist Intern**

-**State Farm | Enterprise &Data Analytics**
+**State Farm | Enterprise Data & Analytics**

-* Align machine learning & AI research to bussiness needs.
+* Align machine learning and artificial inteligence research to bussiness needs.
-* Developed test models for Reinforcement Learning using popular algorithms like Deep Q-Network and environments like OpenAI Gym.
+* Created a Reinforcement Learning (RL) proof of concept application.
-* Developed finance model using Reinforcement Learning along with custom environment in Gym.
+* Built a framework around RL that makes it expandable into other business areas.
-* Bult the first Reinforcement Learning framework with models and environments adaptable to bussiness needs.
+* Created custom data environments to easily train and deploy RL models.

 *May 2020 – July 2020*